verilog-to-routing/vtr-verilog-to-routing/README.developers.md

     gprof $VTR_ROOT/vpr/vpr gmon.out > gprof.txt
     ```

 4. Next, use `gprof2dot` to transform the results to a `.dot` or `.gv` file, which describes how your final profile results will look like.
-For the `VTR` project, the function names are really long.
-Therefore, specify `-s` option for a clearer graph.
+If you find the function names really long, specify the `-s` option for a clearer graph.
     ```
     gprof2dot -s gprof.txt > vpr.dot
     ```